trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 the three different git/TriBITS repos in the master branch on ``url4.gov`` all work together correctly constitutes the initial condition for the ACI process described below.
-From that initial condition, the ACI processes ensures that updates of the git/TriBITS repos on ``url4.gov`` do not break any builds or tests of the integrated software.
+From that initial condition, the ACI processes ensures that updates the the master branches for the git/TriBITS repos on ``url4.gov`` do not break any builds or tests of the integrated software.

-We will use the update of the git/TriBITS ``ExtraRepo1`` repo keeping the other two git/TriBITS repos ``BaseProj`` and ``ExtraRepo2`` constant as the ACI use case in order to describe how to set up an ACI process using the ``checkin-test.py`` script.
+In order to describe how to set up an ACI process using the ``checkin-test.py`` script, the following subsections will focus on the update of the git/TriBITS ``ExtraRepo1`` repo keeping the other two git/TriBITS repos ``BaseProj`` and ``ExtraRepo2`` constant as the ACI use case.

 ACI Local Sync Git Repo Setup